Its-donkey/live-stream-alerts/README.md

 - **Notes:** Only `http`/`https` URLs are allowed.
 A `502` is returned if scraping fails or the metadata cannot be extracted.

 ### Static asset hosting
-- Requests to `/` now respond with `200 OK` and `"UI assets not configured"`.
-The standalone UI is built, versioned, and hosted from the sibling project instead of bundling inside this repository.
+- Requests to `/` now serve the embedded alGUI dashboard so the API and UI are deployed from the same binary.

 ## Keeping this document current
 Whenever you introduce or modify an endpoint: